davidamichelson/DIV6700/schedule.md

 - McGuckin, John.
 "Chapter 5, Reconciling the World: Christian Ascetical and Penitential Imperatives".
 In *The Path of Christianity: The First Thousand Years*, 357-414.
 Downers Grove, IL: IVP Academic, 2017.
 (Browse for background only, you do not need to read this chapter in detail). *(VLC)*
 - Wimbush, Vincent L. 1992.
 "Ascetic Behavior and Color-ful Language: Stories about Ethiopian Moses."
 Semeia no. 58: 81-92. ([https://scholarship.claremont.edu/cgu_fac_pub/25/](https://scholarship.claremont.edu/cgu_fac_pub/25/))

+*Assignments*

+- Map tutorial due on Brightspace by midnight on 10/1.
+You may take this as many times as you need, but you must pass with 100%.
+You may consult notes, the study guide, and other materials as you complete it.

-### Wednesday, October 5: Lecture on Divisions of Church and Empire
+### Wednesday, October 4: Lecture on Divisions of Church and Empire

-<-- for 2023 addin Augustine here, also push midterm back one week -->
+*Primary Sources*

+- Augustine of Hippo.
+"The City of God: Book XIX, Chapters 15-17."
+In *The City of God, Books XVII-XXII*, read pages 223-229.
+Translated by Gerald G. Walsh, S.J. and Daniel J. Honan.
+Washington: D.C.: The Catholic University of America Press, 1954. *(VLC)*

 *Secondary Sources*

 - McGuckin, John.
 "Chapter 8, The Rise of the Ecumenical Conciliar System in the Fifth to Sixth Centuries [selections only, see page numbers below]", 539-567.
 In *The Path of Christianity: The First Thousand Years* (Downers Grove, IL: IVP Academic, 2017.
 (Browse for background only, you do not need to read this chapter in detail).

-### Thursday, October 6: Discussion
 *Assignments*

-- Map tutorial due on Brightspace by 8 AM Central Time.
-You may take this as many times as you need, but you must pass with 100%.
-You may consult notes, the study guide, and other materials as you complete it.
-- *Florilegium III* is due on Brightspace by 8 AM Central Time.
+- *Florilegium 4* is due on Brightspace by 9 PM Central Time.
 Please also bring a paper copy to class.
 Please answer this two-part question:
 According to the ancient editor of the Apophthegmata Patrum, what is the goal of the monastic life?
 How does the ancient editor employ the rhetoric of paradox to make this point?
 Analyze one or more of the organizational themes (poverty, non-judgement, humility, love, etc.) used by the editor to support your interpretation.

+### Thursday, October 5: Discussion

 ## Week 8: Syriac Christians
-### Monday, October 10: Lecture on Syriac Christians
+### Monday, October 9: Lecture on Syriac Christians

 *Primary Sources*